tkareine/jekyll-minibundle/Readme.md

 ## Asset bundling

-This is a straightforward way to bundle assets with any tool that supports reading input from STDIN and writing the output to STDOUT.
+This is a straightforward way to bundle assets with any minification tool that supports reading input from STDIN and writing the output to STDOUT.
 You write the configuration for input sources directly into the content file where you want the markup tag for the bundle file to appear.
 The outcome will be a markup tag containing the path to the bundle file, and the generated site will have the bundle file in that path.
 The MD5 digest of the file will be included in the filename.